oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/1-components/components.md

     Done.
     ```
+**Continue with the [next lab](#next) when you have completed the final step of this lab.**

 ## Known issues

-During the terraform run, there might be an error depending on the compute shapes supported byyour tenancy:
+During the terraform run, there might be an error resulting from the compute shapes supported by your tenancy:

 ```
 oci_core_instance.starter_instance: Creating..